Family : Plantae

 While trimming the plant its sap will start slouching out of the stem that can cause skin allergy and irritation, therefore, wear gloves while trimming the plant.

-Because of being toxic, Gopher plant itself resists pests such as rodents i.e. it works as natural pesticide without any bad effects to the environment.
+Because of being toxic, the Gopher plant itself resists pests such as rodents i.e. it works as a natural pesticide without any bad effects to the environment.

 But, some insects such as aphids, spider mites, nematodes etc. can rupture the plant, therefore, insecticides such as ‘Take Down Garden Spray’, ‘Acephate’ or ‘Pure Neem Oil’ have good results but any kind of insecticides have very bad effects to the environment.

 Using bio-insecticides and genetically modified crops as natural insecticides can help in getting rid of environmental problems.